-If I told you that you could take a pill and it would not only stop the damaged genes that lead to diseases like diabetes, heart disease, attention deficit disorder, memory loss, hyperactivity disorder, poor metabolism, depression, bipolar, Parkinson’s and many more but can actually reverse the altered genes back to normal; would you take it?
+If I told you that you could take a pill and it would not only stop the damaged genes that lead to debilitating diseases like type 2 diabetes mellitus, heart conditions, attention deficit disorder, memory loss, hyperactivity disorder, poor metabolism, depression, bipolar, Parkinson’s, and many more but can actually reverse the altered genes back to normal; would you take it?

 If you answered yes, then why not eat the foods that research has found does the same thing?
-Research has found that foods high in DHA (docosahexaenoic acid); a specific type of Omega 3 fatty acid can actually stop the damaged genes and reverse them back to normal.
-Omega 3 fatty acids are essential fatty acids meaning you need to get them from your food source.
+Research has found that foods high in DHA (docosahexaenoic acid), a specific type of Omega 3 fatty acid, can actually stop the damaged genes and reverse them back to normal.
+Omega 3 fatty acids are essential, meaning you must get them from your food source.